 - Dairy products: this recipe uses dairy free butter, cream cheese, and yogurt.
 You can feel free to use dairy-full ingredients if you tolerate them.
 Opt for Greek yogurt if you can have dairy- it will add a protein boost to this cheesecake recipe.

-- Berries: if you aren't a blueberry fan or want to try another option, you can substitute the blueberries for any berry you like making aa delicious berry crumble cheesecake your choosing!
+- Berries: if you aren't a blueberry fan or want to try another option, you can substitute the blueberries for any berry you like making a delicious berry crumble cheesecake of your choosing!

 - Variations: if you are a fan of the lemon-blueberry combo, you could add some lemon zest to both the cheesecake and compote to amp up the lemon flavor.
-Or even if make a lemon drizzle glaze to top of the entire cheesecake.
+Or even make a lemon drizzle glaze for a lemon blueberry cheesecake.

 Storage

-Tips for the Best Gluten Free Blueberry Cheesecake
+Tips for the Best Gluten Free Dairy Free Blueberry Cheesecake

 - Thick yogurt: stick to a thicker yogurt variety for best results.
 Runny yogurts, like some almond-based yogurts, won't yield the best results.
 Use something like Greek yogurt or coconut yogurt (I love Harmless Harvest brand).